Kurocado-Studio/design-system/Writerside/topics/Mapping.md

   and produces a CSS file (e.g., `design-tokens.css`).

 - **Integrate with Tailwind:**
-  Extend the Tailwind theme (in `tailwind.config.js`) to reference these CSS variables, so tokens are used in spacing, colors, borderRadius, etc.
+  Extend the Tailwind setup (in `tailwind.config.js`) to reference these CSS variables, so tokens are used in spacing, colors, borderRadius, etc.

 - **Maintain Flexibility:**